 The Great Lego Race with VR is our favorite ride in the park.
 The first day it wasn’t available but the second day when it was we rode it 3 times in a row.
 For the Aquazone there are buttons people can push that shoot water cannons.
 If you keep your vehicle pooled in when going back to that area you should avoid them and stay dry.

 - Aquazone Wave Racer (you may get wet)

 - The Great Lego Race (VR option available)

 Duplo Valley has rides for the youngest members of your group.
-Our first visit we road the rides here and the kids still enjoyed them at age 3.5 and 5 years old but this trip we skipped them.
+On our first visit, we rode the rides here and the kids still enjoyed them at age 3.5 and 5 years old but this trip we skipped them.

 - Duplo Splash & Play